-C. Standardized Program Objectives and Indicators
+Standardized Program Objectives and Indicators

 In an effort to strengthen the quality and integrity of the USRAP, the Bureau has established the following standardized objectives and indicators, which will be monitored throughout the fiscal year, for each organization selected for funding.
 In addition to the standardized indicators below, applicants are required to propose at least one additional outcome-based indicator for each of these four objectives.
-Of the additional indicators proposed, one indicator per year must be related to a) cultural orientation, b) scheduling and coordinating medicals, and c) coordinating departures with the International Organization for Migration (IOM).
+Of the additional indicators proposed, one indicator per year must be related to:

+- a) cultural orientation, - b) scheduling and coordinating medicals, and - c) coordinating departures with the International Organization for Migration (IOM).

 Applicants may include additional objectives and indicators if they choose.
 In addition, PRM reserves the right to add or change indicators in consultation with applicants during final negotiations prior to award of the cooperative agreement.
 See Attachment B included in this funding opportunity on Grants.gov for the objectives and indicators table that should be included as part of the application submission.

-- Objective 1: RSC completes processing for refugee applicants in accordance with USRAP guidelines and the cooperative agreement. - Percent of target number of refugee applicants pre-screened. - Percent of circuit rides with an average score of 4 or 5 on the DHS Mission Support Feedback Form. - For RSCs using the START application: RSC passes random quality control checks performed by PRM/Refugee Processing Center (RPC) staff on RSC cases to verify the RSC is following USRAP START Standard Operating Procedure (SOP) guidance and has not deviated from this guidance without formally documented approval from PRM. - Objective 2: RSC maintains program integrity and protects against fraud and malfeasance, in accordance with the PRM Integrity and Compliance module. - Percentage extent to which RSCs are deemed compliant with PRM's Integrity & Compliance module based on PRM's review of RSC annual compliance reports. - Percent of staff and refugee applicants aware of fraud reporting channels. - Objective 3: RSC management provides oversight and support to maintain a trained and knowledgeable workforce. - Percent of RSC staff receiving on-boarding training and specialized training, as needed, to achieve USRAP objectives. - Percent of staff able to demonstrate knowledge required to fulfill their job. - Objective 4: RSC maintains professional and respectful services, environment, and communications with refugee applicants. - Percent of refugee applicant inquiries responded to within two weeks. - Percent of refugee applicants reporting satisfaction with quality of interactions with RSC.
+- Objective 1: RSC completes processing for refugee applicants in accordance with USRAP guidelines and the cooperative agreement. - o Percent of target number of refugee applicants pre-screened.

+- Percent of circuit rides with an average score of 4 or 5 on the DHS Mission Support Feedback Form - RSC passes random quality control checks performed by PRM/Refugee Processing Center (RPC) staff on RSC cases to verify the RSC is following USRAP START Processing Guidance and has not deviated from this guidance without formally documented approval from PRM as required in RSC Local Standard Operating Procedures (SOP). - Objective 2: RSC maintains program integrity and protects against fraud and malfeasance, in accordance with the PRM Integrity and Compliance module. - Percentage extent to which RSC is deemed compliant with PRM's Integrity and Compliance module based on PRM's review of RSC annual compliance reports. - o Percent of staff and refugee applicants aware of fraud reporting channels. - Objective 3: RSC management provides oversight and support to maintain a trained and knowledgeable workforce. - Percent of RSC staff receiving on-boarding training and specialized training, as needed, to achieve USRAP objectives. - Percent of staff able to demonstrate knowledge required to fulfill their job. - Objective 4: RSC maintains professional and respectful services, environment, and communications with refugee applicants. - Percent of refugee applicant inquiries responded to within two weeks. - Percent of refugee applicants reporting satisfaction with quality of interactions with RSC.

-D. Program Requirements
+Program Requirements

-The Bureau has established the following requirements for each organization managing RSC Africa, RSC Asia, RSC Eurasia, and RSC Latin America:
+The Bureau has established the following requirements for each organization managing RSC MENA and RSC TuME: